ServiceNowDevProgram/SpoketoberfestResources/GettingStarted.md

 # For Contributors

+Familiarize yourself with the short version of our [IntegrationHub Spoke Best Practices](SpokeDevelopmentBestPracticesPublic.docx).
+This has been edited to the top recommendations.
+There is a 30 page version also available but start with the abbreviated version.

 Select the project you wish to join!
 Please search the issue tracker before creating a new issue (problem or an improvement request).
 Feel Free to add issues related to the project.